In New Zealand, 1 woman dies of Ovarian Cancer every 48 hours.

 This does not necessarily mean you have ovarian cancer but that further investigation is required.
 If you have not had an ultrasound scan, you will be referred to your local hospital for an ultrasound scan.
 There are two types of ultrasound scan you might have: transabdominal - which involves a device being passed over the stomach, or transvaginal - which involves a probe being inserted into your vagina.
 The ultrasound scan is to find out whether or not you require further tests.

 If your ultrasound scan indicates that you need further tests you will be referred to a gynaecologist.
 They will arrange for further tests to establish whether or not you have ovarian cancer.
-These may include: a CT scan, MRI scan, a laparoscopy or a laparotomy.
+These may include: a CT scan and/or MRI scan.

 If you feel you are not being taken seriously

 It is important to remember that GPs will see these symptoms in women every single day, and the majority of the time it won’t be due to ovarian cancer.
 However, if you feel your symptoms are persistent, severe, and are not getting any better then consider the following options: